 While research is no longer my first priority, my research interests are broad and varied and can serve as an excellent means of involving students in the scientific process.
 What little ties I still have to research stem from my dissertation.
 Essentially, I studied a lizard that lives in the Mojave Desert called the Chuckwalla (Sauromalus ater =S. obesus).
 This work involved ecological habitat modeling using a geographic information system (GIS), quantifying lizard behavior in the field, genetic characterization of populations by means of mitochondrial DNA analysis and morphological measurements, and recording recovery rates of depleted populations.
 I am also a published scientific illustrator and that is presently my closest association to the world of research.
 I still have friends who do research, and I like to lend my drawing abilities to the process.
 Here's a drawing of a new species of viper from Africa that I drew for a friend from graduate school (pdf).

 I spend my summer field seasons as an National Park Ranger.
-The last two seasons I have been stationed in Yosemite National Park.
+The last four seasons I have been stationed in Yosemite National Park.